 How to Declare the Economics Major:

 Please meet with a Department of Economics counselor in 2263 Bunche Hall once all of your pre-major grades are officially posted on your Degree Audit Report (DAR).
-Beside meeting the pre-major grade, GPA, and unit criteria, students must have earned a C- minimum in Economics 101, 102, and/or 103/103L if they have enrolled in any of these courses prior to being officially admitted to the major.
-You must also have a 2.0 minimum upper division major GPA in all upper division courses completed prior to being admitted to the major.
+Beside receiving the required pre-major grades, GPA, and unit criteria, students must have earned a C- minimum in Economics 101, 102, and/or 103/103L if they have enrolled in any of these courses prior to being officially allowed to declare the major.
+You must also have a 2.0 minimum upper division major GPA in all upper division courses completed prior to being able to declare the major.
 Students may declare the Economics major year-round, including in the summer.

 You must complete the courses in the major with a minimum 2.0 grade point average.You must receive a minimum grade of a “C-” or above in Economics 101, 102, 103 and 103L.